-It is the employee's responsibility to notify the Benefits Office at (281) 634-1418 immediately of any change of eligibility.
+It is the employee's responsibility to notify Human Resources - Benefits at (281) 634-1418 immediately of any change of eligibility.
 If insured, a COBRA notice and application will be mailed to your home address by the Plan Administrator.

 Workers' Compensation Insurance